-The number of homes sold through the MLS® System of the Saint John Real Estate Board totaled 147 units in April 2023.
-This was down by 32.9% from April 2022….
+The number of homes sold through the MLS® System of the Saint John Real Estate Board totaled 226 units in August 2023.
+This was a modest gain of 1.8% (four…

-The number of homes sold through the MLS® System of the Saint John Real Estate Board totaled 105 units in February 2023.
-This was a notable decrease of 23.4% from…
+The number of homes sold through the MLS® System of the Saint John Real Estate Board totaled 221 units in June 2023.
+This was a large decline of 30.9% from…